ARM-software/vscode-arm-debugger/README.md

 See the [documentation](https://developer.arm.com/documentation/108029/latest/Arm-Debugger-extension) for the Arm Debugger extension to run a project on your hardware and start a debug session.

+## Pre-releases

+The Arm Debugger extension introduces pre-releases from version 1.3.0.
+It follows the recommended [versioning](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#prerelease-extensions) scheme `Major.Minor.Patch` with:
+- Arm Debugger extension release: `Minor` is an even number, for example `1.2.0`.
+- Arm Debugger extension pre-release: `Minor` is an odd number, for example `1.3.0`.

-## Submit feedback
+## Submit feedback or report issues

-To submit feedback on the Arm Debugger extension preview version, please [open a bug report or a feature request](https://github.com/Arm-Software/vscode-arm-debugger/issues/new/choose).
+To submit feedback or report issues on the Arm Debugger extension, please use [GitHub issues](https://github.com/Arm-Software/vscode-arm-debugger/issues/new/choose) in the extension repository.